department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 Cypress aliases and routes should get created here instead of `setup`, since those are reset before each test.

-Before `setupPerTest` runs, the form tester will have automatically started `cy.server()` and stubbed the `GET /v0/maintenance_windows` request to return `[]` (although this can be overriden by simply setting up another `cy.route` on the same endpoint).
+Before `setupPerTest` runs, the form tester will have automatically started `cy.server()` and stubbed the `GET /v0/maintenance_windows` request to return `[]`.

+Default stubs (like the maintenance windows request) can be overriden simply by setting up another `cy.route` on the same endpoint.

 ## Aliases

 The following aliases are available to `pageHooks` and `setupPerTest`.

 ### `arrayPages`

 Same as the test config setting `arrayPages`.

 ### `pageHooks`

 The test config setting `pageHooks` but with resolved pathnames.
 That is, all the paths start with `/` and are relative to the base URL of the site.

-Any paths that did not start with `/` from the test config will include the `rootUrl` of the form here.
+Any paths in the test config that did not start with `/` will have the form's `rootUrl` prepended here.

 ### `testData`

 The data set currently being used to fill the form.
 This data is what drives each test in the suite, so its value will be specific to the test that's currently running.

 It will be the object structure that's returned from resolving the path with `dataPrefix`, so when using this alias, there is no need to qualify the object path with the prefix to get to the actual form data.

 ```
 // test-data.json